smart-on-fhir/cumulus/docs/authoring_studies.md

 Once you've got a LLM approach, your IT staff will need to [add it to the ETL](https://docs.smarthealthit.org/cumulus/etl/nlp.html).
 This is fairly simple for tasks leveraging a previously configured LLM.
-After this, you simply rerun the etl, and a table containing the outputs of the LLM should be available for use in your study.
+After this, you simply rerun the ETL, and a table containing the outputs of the LLM should be available for use in your study.

 ### Build your study